daltonleshan/Just4Fun/README.md

 # Just4Fun
-These are a bunch of Leetcode problems that I solve for fun during my free time
+These are Leetcode problems that I solve for fun during my free time